shadykdc/Dictionary_Dash/README.md

 Date:	July 5, 2016

-##Input
+## Problem:

-two words and a dictionary.
+Given two words (start and end), and a dictionary, find the length of shortest transformation sequence from start to end, such that:

-##Output
+Only one letter can be changed at a time.

-number of single letter modifications needed to go from the first word to the second word.
-Single letter modifications can only be made if the new word is also a word in the dictionary.
+Each intermediate word must exist in the dictionary For example, Given: start = “hit” end = “cog” dict = ["hot","dot","dog","lot","log"] As one shortest transformation is “hit” -> “hot” -> “dot” -> “dog” -> “cog”, return its length 5.

-##How to run this program:
+## How to run this program:

 1. Unzip the folder.
 2. Navigate to the executable location in the folder on the command line.